We enjoy guiding our clients towards feeling more grounded as individuals and secure in their relationships

-After graduating from Purdue University with a degree in Psychology, Katie returned to her hometown of Chicago to attend graduate school at The Family Institute at Northwestern University.
-There she earned her Masters in Marriage and Family Therapy, and completed her clinical training at the Bette D. Harris Family and Child Clinic.
-Early in her career, Katie worked in a variety of clinical settings and with a very diverse client base, including work as a Crisis Therapist with a community agency, providing home, school, and hospital-based crisis intervention services.
+After graduating from Purdue University with a degree in Psychology, Katie returned to her hometown of Chicago.
+There, she attended graduate school at The Family Institute at Northwestern University.
+She earned her Masters in Marriage and Family Therapy.
+Also, Katie completed her clinical training at the Bette D. Harris Family and Child Clinic.
+Earlier in her career, Katie worked in a variety of clinical settings.
+She worked with a very diverse client base, including work as a Crisis Therapist with a community agency.
+While working there, she provided home, school, and hospital-based crisis intervention services.

-Katie currently specializes in working with clients struggling with mood disorders, life stage transitions, communication issues, conflict resolution, and clients struggling with repairing broken trust following infidelity.
+Currently, Katie specializes in working with clients struggling with mood disorders, life stage transitions, and communication issues.
+She also works with clients on conflict resolution, and helps clients struggling with repairing broken trust following infidelity.
 She takes a warm, collaborative approach to treatment, and will gently yet directly guide her clients towards their goals.
 Katie is a clinical member of the Association of Marriage and Family Therapy (AAMFT) and Illinois Association of Marriage and Family Therapy (IAMFT).

-Outside of the therapy room, her hobbies include working out, spending time with her dogs, and trying any new recipe that involves chocolate.
+Outside of the therapy room, her hobbies include working out, and spending time with her dogs.
+She also loves trying any new recipe that involves chocolate.

 Vanida Vesuntia, MSMFT

-Vanida attended the University of Illinois at Urbana-Champaign and received her Bachelor of Science in Human Development and Family Studies with a double minor in Social Work and Adult Development.
-She then went on to pursue a Master’s Degree in Marriage and Family Therapy from The Family Institute at Northwestern University and received extensive training in the context of individual, couple, family, and group therapy.
+Vanida attended the University of Illinois at Urbana-Champaign.
+There, she received her Bachelor of Science in Human Development and Family Studies with a double minor in Social Work and Adult Development.
+She went on to pursue a Master’s Degree in Marriage and Family Therapy from The Family Institute at Northwestern University.
+There, she received extensive training in the context of individual, couple, family, and group therapy.
 In addition, Vanida has experience providing crisis intervention, deflection and home-based services to children, adolescents, and families undergoing various life challenges.

-Vanida’s clinical interests include treating anxiety, depression, grief, trauma, communication, infidelity, intimacy, relationship conflict, and life stage transitions.
+Vanida’s clinical interests include treating anxiety, depression, grief, and trauma.
+Also, communication, infidelity, intimacy, relationship conflict, and life stage transitions.
 She uses a systemic approach and believes therapy is an ongoing collaborative process between her and her clients.
 Vanida empowers clients to take the initiative in achieving and maintaining progress at a pace that feels most comfortable for them.
-Vanida entered the field of couple and family therapy in hopes of providing support to others when life becomes difficult and overbearing.
+Vanida entered the field of couple and family therapy in hopes of providing support to others.
+She is especially helpful when life becomes difficult and overbearing.

 Vanida enjoys practicing self-care by going to Zumba classes, playing golf, and finding good deals while shopping.
 Her little secret is that she hopes to one day own a miniature pet pig and name it Pacheco.